International summer school on Nanosciences & Nanotechnologies

 - Course dates

-Exchanges between participants will be promoted during open problem activities, group's presentations, round tables, speed-dating with industrial professionals, and social events.
+Exchanges between participants will be promoted during virtual as well as physical activities like group's presentations on open problems and new ideas, round tables, discussions with industrial professionals, and social events.

 Main topics addressed